 The Kickstart Scheme provides funding to employers to create job placements for 16 to 24 year olds.

-This is part of the Government's Plan for Jobs; the first placements are likely to begin in November 2020.
+This is part of the Government's Plan for Jobs; vacancies for placements can be submitted up until December 31st 2021.

 Who can apply for funding

 Any organisation, regardless of size, can apply for funding.

 The job placements created with Kickstart funding must be new jobs.
 They must not:

 - replace existing or planned vacancies